partrickJhonson/beef/Information-Gathering.md

 ## Browser Fingerprinting

-When a browser is hooked, BeEF will automatically gather several pieces of information on the hooked browser, including:
+When a browser is hooked, BeEF will automatically gather several pieces of information, including:

 * Browser Name and Version
 * Browser User Agent